ayush-j9/ATM-Controller/README.md

 # ATM-Controller
 Cpp Version - C++14

-CMakeList - 3.15 (in case you want to build with cmake)
+CMake - 3.15 (in case you want to build with cmake)

 Implemeted functionalities:
 Insert Card => PIN number => Select Account => See Balance/Deposit/Withdraw